KIZAFOX/KIZAFOX/README.md

 ### :man_technologist: About me :
 I'm a beginner developper from France and I'm currently learning web.

-- :telescope: I'm currently working on Bloodshed.
+- :telescope: I'm currently working on PeyjeymCoaching.

 - :seedling: Learn new things and improve my current projects.

 - :zap: In my free time, I'm playing League Of Legends and create minecraft plugins.

-- :mailbox:How to reach me **@KIZAFOX** on twitter.
+- :mailbox: How to reach me **@KIZAFOX** on twitter.

 ---